 NOSH (NOurishing Start for Health)

-The NPRI-funded NOSH (NOurishing Start for Health) study is testing the feasibility and deliverability of offering financial support (vouchers) for breastfeeding in a few areas in South Yorkshire and Derbyshire which have low 6-8 week breastfeeding rates.
+The NPRI-funded NOSH (NOurishing Start for Health) study is testing the feasibility, acceptability and effectiveness (both clinical/public health and cost effectiveness) of offering financial support (vouchers) for breastfeeding in a few areas in South Yorkshire and Derbyshire which have low 6-8 breastfeeding rates.
 It is hoped that offering vouchers to mothers will increase the prevalence and duration of breastfeeding.

 The study has three stages, each with success criteria for progression to the next stage:

 - A) Development Stage: developing the intervention (completed June 2013)